anamikagupta17/Django/readme.txt

  ##**kwargs : when multiple keyword arguments need to pass can fetch by key
  ##*args : argument without keywords can fetch by index

+ Authentication View: we will get predefined login,logout,change password,reset password..... in auth for using these all we need to include url and need to create templates for testing mail  in local to get reset link in console we can add in setting : EMAIL_BACKEND='django.core.mail.backends.console.EmailBackend'